310 Fleming Street Key West, Florida 33040

 For a long time, the lynching of Manuel Cabeza was thought to be nothing but a legend.
 Sadly, in this case, reality is far more terrifying than fiction.

-In Stuart McIver's article Key West's Bloodiest Christmas, the author includes a quote by a local cigar maker named Norberto Diaz, summing up the effects of the curse on the island.
+In Stuart McIver's article Key West's Bloodiest Christmas, the author includes a quote by a local cigar maker named Norberto Diaz, summing up the effects of Angela’s curse on the island.

 Diaz said that the curse had already killed five of the men who attacked Cabeza; one was shot by Cabeza, one blew up, one was taken to sea during a hurricane, one ground to pieces under his boat when he hit a reef, and one went fishing and never came back.